DV Frequently Asked Questions

 Civil marriages are conducted at designated courts, such as the Abu Dhabi Judicial Department.
 Other emirates may also offer services for non-Muslim civil marriages with additional requirements by its jurisdiction.

-Civil marriage is like any other official marriage; it is approved and issued by the Court and will then need to be attested by the Ministry of Foreign Affairs.
-If you have any concerns, you should contact your embassy.
+Yes, a UAE civil wedding is an official marriage, approved and issued by the Court.
+The certificate will then require attestation by the Ministry of Foreign Affairs.
+For any concerns, you should contact your embassy.

 Original passport must be presented on the wedding day and if you are a UAE resident, you should also bring your Emirates ID.